 Read the full video transcript below

-Hello, and welcome to another edition of A.Vogel’s Menopause Mondays.
-And today, I’m going to talk about pregnancy in the menopause, and also about empty nest syndrome, and very often, these two things come together.
+Hello, and welcome to my weekly video blog.
+And today on A.Vogel Talks Menopaues, I’m going to talk about pregnancy in the menopause, and also about empty nest syndrome, and very often, these two things come together.

 Now, it’s quite interesting, the number of women who contact me actually saying that as they’re approaching the menopause, they are desperate, absolutely desperate for a baby.
 And they have this deep-seated need that it’s taking over their lives.
 And this can be women who’ve already had children, who’ve maybe got children who are leaving home.
 It can be even women who have never had the desire to have children suddenly find that they’re absolutely overwhelmed by this need to get pregnant.